< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 On August 17, 1868, the Coleman party reaches the summit of Mount Baker, the first climbers in recorded history to do so.
 Mount Baker is one of the most striking and powerful features of the northwest corner of Washington.
-The party includes Edmund Coleman, an experienced climber from England; John Tennant, the first white settler on the Nooksack River and part of an earlier Coleman party attempt to climb the mountain; Thomas Stratton, a customs officer from Port Townsend; and David Ogilvy, a citizen of Victoria B.C.
+The party includes Edmund Coleman, an experienced climber from England; John Tennant, the first non-Indian settler on the Nooksack River and part of an earlier Coleman party attempt to climb the mountain; Thomas Stratton, a customs officer from Port Townsend; and David Ogilvy, a citizen of Victoria B.C.
 The party is gone for 14 days, and returns to the little settlement on Bellingham Bay.

 His Third Attempt